ankane/ml-builds/README.md

 Other notes:

 - Windows libraries are built with `-A x64`
-- Mac libraries that use OpenMP require `brew install libomp`
+- Mac libraries that use OpenMP require `brew install libomp` (Faiss, NGT, ThunderSVM, XGBoost)